Joseph Greenberg: The languages of New Guinea, Tasmania, and the Andaman Islands

 During 1971 Greenberg proposed the Indo-Pacific macrofamily, which groups together the Papuan languages (a large number of language families of New Guinea and nearby islands) with the native languages of the Andaman Islands and Tasmania but excludes the Australian Aboriginal languages.
 Its principal feature was to reduce the manifold language families of New Guinea to a single genetic unit.
 This excludes the Austronesian languages, which have been established as associated with a more recent migration of people.

 Greenberg's subgrouping of these languages has not been accepted by the few specialists who have worked on the classification of these languages.
-However, the work of Stephen Wurm (1982) and Malcolm Ross (2005) has provided considerable evidence for his once-radical idea that these languages form a single genetic unit.
-Wurm stated that the lexical similarities between Great Andamanese and the West Papuan and Timor–Alor families "are quite striking and amount to virtual formal identity [...] in a number of instances."
+However, the work of Stephen Wurm (1982) and Malcolm Ross (2005) has given a small amount of mainstream support for his hypothesis.
+Wurm stated that the lexical similarities between Great Andamanese, West Papuan and Timor–Alor–Pantar families "are quite striking and amount to virtual formal identity [...] in a number of instances."
 He believes this to be due to a linguistic substratum.